open-mv-sandbox/daicon/docs/daicon.md

 - Modularity and extendibility.
 Superset features or metadata can be added to existing formats, without requiring central coordination.
 This allows for new format features to be tested easily, and for adding information only relevant for one specific case, without complicating a central format specification.
 - Easy to parse.
 Daicon containers are extremely easy to parse in any language, even without dynamic memory.
 The surface area of the standard is also intentionally very low, meaning no special cases or obscure extensions you need to support for full coverage.
 - Low overhead.
 A format based on daicon containers is just 56 bytes larger than the raw component.
 This one bullet point is already over two times that.

-Additionally, by placing additional restrictions on the binary layout of your format, you can also use the following features:
+- By placing additional restrictions from [daicon-cdn](daicon-cdn.md) on the binary layout of your format, you can use daicon containers efficiently on CDNs to deliver large amounts of data efficiently with sparse requests.

-- Direct addressing.
-Daicon containers do not require any special parsing or decompressing at a container level to access the inner data.
-This is delegated to the inner components which may, in the case of "dacti packages" for example, decide to only do compression at a per-object level.
-This allows areas to be directly addressed through, for example, [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
-- Cache coherency.
-Daicon is designed to work well with CDN and edge caches.
-Derived formats can append additional data and update atomically without needing to invalidate the entire file.

 ## Daicon Format